-A person who experiences wheezing but who is otherwise able to breathe may wish to wait a few days before seeing a doctor.
-If the wheezing gets worse, they should see a doctor within a day or so.
+A person who experiences wheezing but is otherwise able to breathe may wish to wait a few days before seeing a doctor.
+If the wheezing worsens, they should see a doctor within a day.

 The long-term outlook for wheezing ultimately depends on its cause.
-Even when wheezing is due to a chronic illness, it can often be well-managed with medication and home treatments.
+Even when wheezing is due to a chronic illness, a person can often manage it with medication and home treatments.

 Ongoing medical care remains important, however, and people whose symptoms do not improve should consult a doctor.
 Consider tracking symptoms to identify any underlying triggers for symptoms.

 If wheezing is causing concern, it is essential to remain calm, as panicking can worsen wheezing.
-Keep the breathing slow and regular and seek medical treatment when appropriate.
+Keep breathing slow and regular, and seek medical treatment when appropriate.

-Even when wheezing is due to a serious medical condition, medications can improve symptoms.
+Medications can improve symptoms even when wheezing is due to a serious medical condition.